mbolt35/coffee-graph/README.md

 The original find/replace algorithm turned into an attempt to reproduce the CoffeeScript grammar in `javacc`.
 I had some success, but ultimately, my grammar was only 90% accurate when parsing the CoffeeScript unit tests.
 After this approach, I looked into [JCoffeeScript](https://github.com/yeungda/jcoffeescript), which executes the JS CoffeeScript compiler using [Rhino](http://www.mozilla.org/rhino/).
 Obviously, this was a much more maintainable approach, and the rest is history.

+## JavaDocs
+You can find the latest version of the code documentation here: [Coffee-Graph JavaDocs](http://mbolt35.github.com/coffee-graph/)

 ## Building/Running the Source
 Coffee-Graph uses [Maven](http://maven.apache.org/) to compile and package the binaries.